MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/01-analyze-images.md

 In this exercise, you will use the Azure AI Vision service to analyze multiple images.

 1. In Visual Studio Code, expand the **image-analysis** folder and the **images** folder it contains.
-2. Select each of the image files in turn to view then in Visual Studio Code.
+2. Select each of the image files in turn to view them in Visual Studio Code.

 ## Analyze an image to suggest a caption